OzzyHelix/virtio-guide/README.md

 #### Scream Audio
 Scream is a network based sound device driver for Windows on Linux there is a client that you can run from the command line and you can install the driver in Windows which can be found [here](https://github.com/duncanthrax/scream).
-I recommend setting up a network bridge in Linux so you can do the command `scream -i <bridge_network>` and you should be able to get audio over a bridge network that runs internal to the system
+I recommend setting up a network bridge in Linux so you can do the command `scream -i <bridge_network>` and you should be able to get audio over a bridge network that runs internal to the system there is a script in this repo you can run with powershell to install scream in the VM